xu737/PeFAD/results/rebuttal.md

 **M1 & M3: GPT2 reference and Fig 3**

-We will update the reference for GPT2 and change the colors in Fig 3.
+We will update the reference for GPT2 and change the high-contrast colors in Fig 3.

 ## Other Additional Experiments
 The result on the UCR dataset is shown as follows.